statechannels/nitro-protocol/docs/adjudicator/transition-rules.md

 title: Transition Rules
 ---

-In order to comply with ForceMove, participants must take turns to broadcast their commitments.
-Furthermore, there are strict rules about whether a commitment is valid, based on the previous commitment that has been announced.
-Beyond conforming to the state format, there are certain relationships that must hold between the commitment in question, and the previously announced commitment.
+In order to comply with ForceMove, participants must take turns to broadcast their state updates.
+Furthermore, there are strict rules about whether a state update is valid, based on the previous state that has been announced.
+Beyond conforming to the state format, there are certain relationships that must hold between the state in question, and the previously announced state.

 ## Core transition rules